 If you haven’t already.
 Plug your MacBook Pro, MacBook Air, or M1 Mac into a power outlet.
 And log onto your desktop.

 Connect your Samsung T7 external drive into your Mac.

 In the box with your Samsung SSD T7 you’ll find two USB cables.
 A USB C to USB C cable.
 And a USB C to USB A cable.

 And depending your generation of Mac, pick the cable with the right connection for your Mac with a USB C port.
 Or USB type A port.

 After a few moments you’ll see your Samsung T7 on the desktop.

-Simply Click on the Application Folder.
+To open the software.
+Simply click on the Applications Folder.

 Then double click on System Preferences.

-Inside System preferences you’ll see the icon for Time Machine.
+Inside System Preferences you’ll see the icon for Time Machine.
 You click on this.